jonasalessi/seed-desafio-cdc/new-author-registration/README.md

 - A new category has been registered in the system and status 200 has been returned.
 - If any restriction is not met, return a 400 error and a JSON object indicating the validation problems.

+# Requirement 4

+Needs:

+- A title
+- A summary of what will be found in the book
+- A free-size table of contents.
+The text should be in Markdown format, which is a string.
+That way it can be formatted later appropriately.
+- Book price
+- Number of pages
+- ISBN (book identifier)
+- The date it should go live (publication date)
+- A book belongs to a category
+- A book has an author

+Constraints:

+- Title is required
+- Title is unique
+- Summary is required and has a maximum of 500 characters
+- Table of contents is free-size
+- Price is required and the minimum is 20
+- Number of pages is required and the minimum is 100
+- ISBN is required, format is free
+- ISBN is unique
+- The release date must be in the future
+- Category cannot be null
+- Author cannot be null

+Expected result:

+- A new book must be created and status 200 returned
+- If any constraint is not met, return 400 and a JSON informing the validation problems